This is Part 5 of a 5 part series on fundamental concepts in ventilator management. See Part 1 here.

 - Increase Respiratory Rate.

 The general algorithm is formatted in order of priority: the techniques and goals listed in “Protect the Lungs” can only be used if they do not conflict with the techniques and goals of prevent hypoxia.
 A few things to note: the “Prevent Hypoxia” requirement is satisfied once the patient is above 88%, however targeting 92% provides a safety margin from sudden desaturation.
 Eucapnia is the lowest priority unless the patient has a severe underlying metabolic acidosis.
-These patients will enter cardiac arrest if you remove the compensatory respiratory alkalosis prior to treating the underlying metabolic acidosis.
+These patients will enter cardiac arrest if their compensatory respiratory alkalosis is normalized prior to correcting the underlying metabolic acidosis.
+Do not attempt to force the end tidal back into the normal range, it will return to normal once the metabolic acidosis is corrected.

 Patient population specific strategies: